hmslima/sambahsacompletegrammar/sambahsa.md

 I did my best to teach you each sound, but if you really can't learn some of them – but I believe you can – it's not the end of the world!!!
-If you can't pronounce the sounds /x/ e /ç/, no-one you put you in a jail if you use /ʃ/ and /h/ in their places.
+If you can't pronounce sounds like /x/ e /ç/, no-one you put you in a jail if you use /ʃ/ and /h/ in their places.
 If you can't pronounce the japanese “r”, use our “r”.
-The good news is that the difficult sounds are rarely used, with the exception of the vowels don't found in english.
+The good news is that the difficult sounds are rarely used, with the exception of the vowels not found in the english language.

-The advantage of learning the sambahsa's phonetics is that you master the phonetics of many other languages.
+The advantage of learning the phonetics of sambahsa is that you master the phonetics of many other languages.

 SELLAMAT!